 The Hex River Valley is the largest producer of table grapes in southern Africa.
-Visitors can pick their own grapes at harvest time and can sample the variety of exportquality produce.
+Visitors can pick their own grapes at harvest time and can sample the variety of export-quality produce.

-The well-known Hex River 4x4 trail and the Ochre San rock art trails are a must for nature lovers.
-De Doorns is situated in the heart of the Hex River Valley.
+The well-known Hex River 4x4 Trail and the Ochre San Rock Art Trail are a must for nature lovers.
+De Doorns lies in the heart of the Hex River Valley.
 Situated on the Breede River, Bonnievale features several cheese factories.
-For the adventurous outdoor enthusiast there are canoe trips.

-birdwatching and riverboating.
+For the adventurous outdoor enthusiast, there are canoe trips, as well as birdwatching and riverboating.

-Known as "The Valley of Wine and Roses" Robertson is one of the most beautiful areas in South Africa.
+Known as "The Valley of Wine and Roses", Robertson is one of the most beautiful areas in South Africa.
 Surrounded by vineyards, orchards, delectable fruit and radiant roses, Robertson produces connoisseur-quality wines and is also known for its thoroughbred horses.